Abandonment in Nursing Homes

 Nursing home abandonment is a serious and ongoing concern across Texas.
 More than an isolated lapse in care, it frequently reflects systemic failures: chronic understaffing, inadequate supervision, or poorly enforced policies.
-Without intervention, these conditions put residents at significant risk of serious injury or death.
+Texas Health and Safety Code Chapter 242 establishes enforceable standards of care for licensed nursing facilities.
+When those standards are violated, you may have grounds to pursue a civil claim for the harm they cause to your loved one.

-To schedule a free and confidential appointment with caring Dallas nursing home abuse lawyers, contact us today.
+To schedule a free and confidential appointment, contact us today.

 Jury verdict after trial involving allegations of nursing home abuse and neglect, in which victim suffered sepsis and severe malnutrition and dehydration.
 (Oklahoma)